yasamanhbn/LLM_finetunning/README.md

 After training, you can use the merged model for story generation with the **VLLM** library for fast, high-throughput inference.

 Prompts are typically short instructions like “Tell me a short story about a talking dog,” and the model generates child-friendly stories accordingly.

-If you want, I can also **write a polished GitHub description and folder structure section** that makes your repo look professional and easy to navigate.
-Do you want me to do that?